Table of Contents

 What is BornHack?
-Info by the Info team
+Info by the Orga team

 When is BornHack 2019 happening?
-Info by the Info team
+Info by the Orga team

 BornHack 2019 starts Thursday, August 8th, 2019 at noon (12:00).
-It will be possible to access the venue before noon if for example you arrive early in the morning.
+It will be possible to access the venue before noon if for example you arrive early in the morning or want to help with the build-up.
 But please don't expect everything to be ready before noon :)

 Travel information Info by the Info team